As you know, having a cold garage during the winter makes it unpleasant to work in. Fortunately, specialized heaters for garages now exist.

 It heats up to 1,000 square feet.
 And you can adjust its heating power to your needs by choosing one of 5 temperature settings.
 It doesn’t require electricity at all.

-This natural gas garage heater is recognized as one of the most energy-efficient options available for a basement or garage, as it’s 99.9% fuel-efficient.
+What makes this one of the best gas garage heater units available is that it’s recognized as one of the most energy-efficient options on the market as it’s 99.9% fuel-efficient.

 Additionally, it has an automatic shut-off feature in case of low oxygen levels, being tipped over, or the pilot light is out.

-The device is specially designed to serve well as both a free-standing and a wall-mount unit, where it can be installed easily by virtually anyone.
+The small garage heater is specially designed to serve well as both a free-standing and a wall-mount unit, where it can be installed easily by virtually anyone.

 For even more storage space saved, it has a convenient but foldable handle.